HodaGH/InsightDEWin18/README.md

-# Youtube Ingestion
+# Youtube Watcher
 I did a consulting project during my insight data engineering fellowship.
-The details of project and data pipeline won't be shared here.
-But an abstraction of my focus will be explained.
+The goal was to improve the ingestion part of the data pipeline and I proposed and implemented a model for real time ingestion which improved data ingestion efficiency in terms of bandwidth usage, cost and time.
+Also, I've proposed a solution in order to merge the new data with old data in real time for real time analysis.

 1. [Overview](README.md#overview)
 2. [Data](README.md#data)